 Let’s look at some of the things you must know before spending your money on a video doorbell.

 As mentioned above, these products are fantastic at capturing video of what happened.
 Knowing who came by your home, what they did, and at what time is very satisfying.
-When we were growing up, we always said “my parents must have eyes behind their heads”, now we can too!
+When we were growing up, we always said,

 You can talk and listen to these visitors, directly through your smartphone app when they approach your front door or ring the bell.
 This allows them to think you are at home but can’t come to the door (maybe because you are sick in bed?) or that you see them and they need to leave because the police have been called and you will share their picture with the authorities.
 Maybe it’s a good friend and you can rush to welcome them without a look of surprise on your face.
 You can easily see the advantages of having one of these doorbell cameras.